MakeSchool-Tutorials/2048-SpriteBuilder-Swift/P0-Part1/content.md

 ![](./Simulator_grid.png)

 Well done!
 This is starting to look like a real game.
-In the next step we are going to spawn our first tiles.
+Next, we are going to spawn our first tiles.

 # Spawn the first tiles

-In this step we are going to make a lot of progress.
-We will create a data structure for our grid (a 2D array) and we will add methods that will spawn tiles and add them to our data structure and to our visual grid.
+In this step, we will create a data structure for our grid (a 2D array) and we will add methods that will spawn tiles and add them to our data structure and visual grid.
 This chapter will also be a lesson about breaking a large problem down into many small problems.
-Whenever we need to write a complex piece of code breaking down the problem into smaller ones should be the first step.
+Whenever we need to write a complex piece of code, breaking down the problem into smaller ones should be the first step.

 **The large problem:** We need to spawn a certain amount of randomly positioned tiles when our program starts.
 We need to add the tiles to a data structure and we need to add them visually to the grid.